Home » Divisions » Jury Services » Policies & Procedures

 California law provides that you may be summoned for jury service once every twelve (12) months.
 You will be placed on-call for approximately five (5) court working days.
 You will be called to report during that period only if there is a trial for which a jury is needed.
 When you are sent to a courtroom as a prospective juror and you are chosen as an actual trial or alternate juror, your jury obligation will be fulfilled upon the conclusion of deliberation.
 If you are not chosen as a juror or alternate, your jury service will be fulfilled upon your dismissal by the court (i.e.: you are excused by challenge) or upon the swearing of the jury, even if you were not called into the jury box for questioning.

 Trials are of varying lengths.
-Cases in Santa Barbara County Superior Court may typically range from one to six days, or even longer in many cases.
+Cases in Santa Barbara County Superior Court may typically range from one to six days, or even longer in some cases.
 The trial judge will advise you of the trial duration and may excuse or postpone you from serving on a particular case if your service would amount to an extreme hardship.

 Due to the nature of jury service and court processes, there are often periods of waiting.
 We suggest bringing something to read.
 There are brief recesses throughout the day, and you will have at least one hour for lunch.